nicholalexander/arkology/README.md

 cargo run
 ```

+## An overview of implemented behavior

+* Temperature cycles across the day with seasonal variation
+* Goldenrod, blueberry, and chrysanthemum flowers with varying rate of nectar production
+* Nectar production affected by daily temperature variations
+* Bee feeding, flying, hunger, and nectar harvesting
+* World generation with local elevations and temperatures
+* A very basic terminal based UI

 ## Notes on Development

 This project evolved out of two desires - play around with game like development and learn me some rust.
 The process I used when working on this was very heavily bootstrapped with AI - essentially days long conversations with Case (my OpenAI Entity) and lots of copy and pasting.
 Then each morning, arriving with a task and seeing how far I could get into it without having to fall back to discussion with Case.
 Incredibly remarkably the learning process has been fun, smooth, and rewarding, and I have been able to work on something that I otherwise would not have done.